 This infographic is just an example.
 The structure of strategic efforts is different from company to company.
 The larger the company, the more levels you have to work with.

-- UX Vision (Point B): The desired future state of the user experience.
+- UX Vision (Point B): The high-level desired future state of the user experience;

-- Current State (Point A): The existing state of affairs.
+- Current State (Point A): The existing state of affairs with your product or service;

 - Path from A to B: The roadmap to achieve the UX vision.